Skip to navigation Skip to content

 Customers aged 18 years or older - UTLAH assessment process + Read more ...

-An O18 UTLAH Claim Progress DOC generates when a customer 18 years or over indicates it is unreasonable for them to live at home during a new claim.
-This DOC remains open as a UTLAH new claim work item.
+An O18 UTLAH Online Claim DOC generates when a customer 18 years or over indicates it is unreasonable for them to live at home during a new claim.
+This DOC remains open on the Activity List (AL) screen as a UTLAH new claim work item.

 If the customer needs a UTLAH assessment for a new claim, staff must:

-• use Fast Note - select Auto Text, use Social Worker > Claims > O18 UTLAH Claim Progress
+• use Fast Note - select Auto Text, use Social Worker > Update> O18 UTLAH ACTDOC Enquiry

 Service Officers in the Over 18 UTLAH Assessment Team (O18) will assess customers aged 18 years or older for UTLAH.
-A social work appointment is not required.
-However, if the customer requests a social worker or is presenting with multiple complex needs and minimal supports, see Social Work Service referral.
+A social work appointment is not needed.
+However, if the customer asks for a social worker or is presenting with multiple complex needs and minimal supports, see Referral to a social worker.

 Customers aged 18 years or older - statement by parents + Read more ...

 Always issue a Statement by Parent(s)/Guardian(s) (SY016) form to the customer or send to the parent(s) on their behalf.
-If parents are separated, an SY016 form is required from each parent.
+If parents are separated, an SY016 form is needed from each parent.

-• Tell the customer that a statement from their parent(s) is required except:
+• Tell the customer that a statement from their parent(s) is needed, except:

 • where this would put the young person at risk, or

-• they have had no contact with the parent(s) for more than 2 years
+• if they have had no contact with the parent(s) for more than 2 years

 Young person advises they cannot obtain an SY016 from their parent(s)